 There are some common myths surrounding ear training.
 I used to believe them myself, so don’t feel bad if you’ve been confused about what it means to play by ear, too.

-First, ear training for piano doesn’t mean you have to memorize the sound of every note on your instrument.
+First, ear training for piano doesn’t mean you need to memorize the sound of every note on your instrument.
 While some people do want to achieve this, it’s unnecessary for most of us.
-Just because you haven’t fully memorized each and every note and its sounds across every octave, doesn’t mean you can’t learn some simpler techniques.
+Just because you haven’t fully memorized all the notes and its sounds across every octave and chord, doesn’t mean you can’t learn some simpler techniques.

 Are You Tone Deaf?